harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 on making cryptographic technology widely accessible.

 {:#patent-alliance}
-Square [announced][copa announced] the formation of an organization to coordinate the pooling of patents related to cryptocurrency technology.
+Square [announced][copa announced] the formation of the Cryptocurrency Open Patent Alliance (COPA) to coordinate the pooling of patents related to cryptocurrency technology.
 Members allow anyone to use their patents freely and, in exchange, receive the ability to use patents in the pool in defense against patent